How scammers posing as SingPost trick victims with SMSes, fake sites

-SINGAPORE - The website seems legitimate - it looks like the site of postal services company Singapore Post.
+The website seems legit - it looks like the site of postal services company Singapore Post.
 It even displays a scam alert that reads: "Phishing websites impersonating SingPost are using fake delivery notices and text messages to extract personal data."

 In reality, this site is itself a scam site phishing for victims' details.
 This was among three types of phishing scams by fraudsters masquerading as SingPost uncovered by cyber-security firm Group-IB.